Glaciers of Georgia: History of research

-Great Georgian scientist Vakhushti Bagrationi gives the first scientific information on the glaciers of Georgia in the beginning of the 18th century. [“There are big mountains, which have the Caucasus to the North from the Black Sea to the Caspian Sea, the height of which is of one day walking and the highest of it is permanently frosty, the length of the ice is of k-l arm, and in summer it breaks and, if a man stays there, he cannot endure the cold even for a little time; and under it the rivers flow, and the ice is green and red, as a rock due to its age”].
+Great Georgian scientist Prince Vakhushti of Kartli gives the first scientific information on the glaciers of Georgia in the beginning of the 18th century. [“There are big mountains, which have the Caucasus to the North from the Black Sea to the Caspian Sea, the height of which is of one day walking and the highest of it is permanently frosty, the length of the ice is of k-l arm, and in summer it breaks and, if a man stays there, he cannot endure the cold even for a little time; and under it the rivers flow, and the ice is green and red, as a rock due to its age”].

 After almost hundred years the foreign scientists began to describe the glaciers of Georgia.
 Information about the glaciers of Georgia can be found in the works of von Abich (1865), Gustav Radde (1873), N. Dinnik (1884), N. Rashevskiy (1904), A. L. Reinhardt (1916, 1917) and others.
 This information is related to the individual glaciers and mostly is of descriptive nature.
 However, their findings greatly assist us in determining the dynamics of the individual glaciers.

 In the years of 1880-1910 the topographical surveying of the Greater Caucasus was carried out.
 On the basis of the created maps K. I. Podozerskiy (1911) compiled the first detailed catalogue of the glaciers, which still has not lost its importance, but it must be mentioned, that the errors were made during its compilation.
 A. L. Reinhardt (1916, 1917) noted these errors further, who compiled the new catalogue for many glacial basins of the investigated region and defined the location of the snow line.
 The research conducted by A. Reinhardt is of high quality and more reliable by its scientific value in comparison with its previous researchers.

 Interesting researches were conducted by F. Rutkovskaia (1936) in connection with the 2nd International Polar Year.
 In 1932-1933 the glaciations of the Enguri River was studied and the dynamics (in the one-year period) of the individual glaciers were identified.